shiroyasha/blog-source/source/posts/2021-03-22-feedback-loops.html.md

 This feedback loop is often used in fruit production, with apples being exposed to manufactured ethylene gas to make them ripen faster.

-## The power of the feedback loop
+## Feedback loops for software products

 Here is a fact: Most teams, most of the times, don't know where they are stand on projects that are important to them.

 Software teams want to increase software stability, but they don't collect bug reports from their systems.
 Engineers want to make their software faster, but